SV

 Correct Answer: B. Aristotle

-Aristotle is titled the Father of Biology because he was the first to use observation to study living things.
-He documented hundreds of species and studied their anatomy and behavior.
-His logical approach formed the basis of the scientific method in life sciences.
+• **Aristotle** = is titled the Father of Biology because he was the first to use observation to systematically study living things. • **Hundreds of species** — he documented hundreds of species and studied their anatomy and behavior. • 💡 Wrong-option analysis: Hippocrates: is known as the Father of Medicine; Theophrastus: is known as the Father of Botany; Lamarck: was a French naturalist known for his early theory of evolution.

 Which ancient Indian scholar is known as the 'Father of Surgery'?